MohammadMaftoun/-Graph-Neural-Networks-GNNs-and-Graph-Embedding-Applications-and-Techniques-/README.md

 # -Graph-Neural-Networks-GNNs-and-Graph-Embedding-Applications-and-Techniques-

 This repository explores Graph Neural Networks (GNNS) and graph embedding techniques, showcasing their applications across various domains involving Natural Language Processing (NLP), tabular data analysis, computer vision, recommender systems, drug discovery, social network analysis, and more.
 Node classification allocates a class label to each node in a graph based on the rules learnt from the labelled nodes.

 Intuitively, “similar” nodes have the same labels.
-It is one of the most common applications discussed in graph embedding literature.
+It is one of the most common applications concerned in graph embedding literature.
 In general, each node is embedded as a low-dimensional vector.
 Node classification is performed by applying a classifier on the set of labelled node embeddings for training.

 ![GEM](https://memgraph.com/_next/image?url=%2Fimages%2Fblog%2Fintroduction-to-node-embedding%2Fcover.png&w=3840&q=75)